 How to Flush DNS Cache in Mac OS X

-If you’re a systems administrator or a web developer, chances are you’ll have to flush your DNS cache every once in a while to get things straightened out serverside.
-Flushing your DNS cache in Mac OS X is actually really easy, and there are two different commands to use, one for Leopard and for Tiger.
-Depending on your version of OS X, open your Terminal and follow the appropriate directions below:
+Whether you’re a systems administrator or a web developer, or anything in between, chances are you’ll have to flush your DNS cache every once in a while to get things straightened out server-side, or even just for testing certain configurations.

 Flushing DNS Cache in OS X Lion (10.7) and OS X Mountain Lion (10.8)